Week 4 – Meeting the Coach and Team Leader

 Joint Progress Review

-The team coach will set up a session with you and the Team Leader
+The Team will set up a review session with you and the Team Leader

 • The Partnership: The Coach will conduct this meeting jointly with the Team Leader.
-The Team Leader leads reporting on progress and obstacles, with support from the Coach.
+The Team Leader will report on progress and obstacles, with support from the Coach.

 High Impact Report

-They can use this “Stop-Light” format to guide the discussion: it is an easy and fun way to report progress at review meetings and avoid long reports.
+The Team Leader and Coach can use this “Stop-Light” format to guide the discussion: it is an easy and fun way to report progress at review meetings, and to avoid long reports.

 Here are some tips that can help in your progress review conversations: